Atrix256/RandomCode/WebGLPBR/Readme.txt

 ? is there a better way to get barycentrics in webgl?

 ? use the #define's to change the vertex format to be leaner when it can be?
+ * or can we share the buffers better?

 ? load images on demand instead of in the beginning?